What is the role of a DPO?

 Conclusion on the role of a DPO

 Finally, the DPO must have project management skills.
-He or she must be able to plan and manage the company’s data protection initiatives, monitor their progress and ensure that they are carried through to a successful conclusion.
-He or she must also be able to manage data security incidents and coordinate the company’s response..
+He or she must be able to plan and manage the company’s data protection initiatives, monitor their progress and ensure that they are carried out successfully.